kappa-db/multifeed/README.md

 Works just like hypercore, except *all* local hypercores are exchanged between replication endpoints.

+### stream.on('remote-feeds', function () { ... })

+Emitted when a new batch (1 or more) of remote feeds have begun to replicate with this multifeed instance.

+This is useful for knowing when `multi.feeds()` contains the full set of feeds from the remote side.

 ### multi.on('feed', function (feed, name) { ... })

 Emitted whenever a new feed is added, whether locally or remotely.